sappelhoff/eeg_positions/README.md

 Hence, the equator of the sphere goes through T9, T10, and Nz.

 **Note that these are ASSUMPTIONS**.
-It would be equally valid to assume that the equator going through T7, T8, and Fpz.
+It would be equally valid to assume the equator going through T7, T8, and Fpz.

 # EEG Electrode Position Data